Varying Child Support After Changes

 If you have been paying child support through the Family Responsibility Office pursuant to a Court Order or agreement, revisiting your support arrangements and putting them in writing is even more important.
 FRO will continue to enforce the last Order or agreement they have on file unless they are advised otherwise.
 This means that even if you and your spouse agree to a change, arrears might continue to accrue.

-If you need assistance adjusting your child support payments or figuring out how your child’s tuition or other expenses will get covered this year, please call me today.
+If you need assistance adjusting your child support payments or figuring out how your child’s tuition or other expenses will get covered this year, book a free phone call with our office to find out how we can help.